Nielsen Announces Data Collaboration With PubMatic Changing the Way Marketers Transact on Audience Data

 - Oops!Something went wrong.Please try again later.

-SYDNEY, Australia, Sept.
-13, 2021 (GLOBE NEWSWIRE) -- Nielsen and PubMatic announced today that Nielsen’s audience data is now available through PubMatic’s Audience Encore™ permitting advertisers to buy premium omnichannel inventory layered with quality data for precision targeting and better performance.
+LONDON, Sept.
+14, 2021 (GLOBE NEWSWIRE) -- Nielsen and PubMatic announced today that Nielsen’s audience data is now available through PubMatic’s Audience Encore™, permitting advertisers to buy premium omnichannel inventory layered with quality data for precision targeting and better performance.

 Brands can benefit from PubMatic’s extensive reach, enabling advertisers to engage audiences wherever they may be across all digital channels.
 Through this collaboration, brands may now access Nielsen’s premium audience data, along with insights into consumer behaviour, preferences, and purchasing decisions.
 Nielsen’s rich audience data has a unique breadth and depth and includes proprietary fast-moving consumer goods (FMCG) data, credit card transaction data, psychographic data, intent, and interest data.